Three people have already lost their lives on the streets of Pacific Beach in 2026 alone.

 If you or someone you know was injured on an e-bike, scooter, or bicycle and hit by a vehicle, the same rights may apply.

-What Law Brothers Can Do for You
+What Law Brothers can do for you.

 Law Brothers represents accident victims throughout San Diego and California.
 If you were hurt in a crash — as a driver, pedestrian, cyclist, or passenger — here’s what a free consultation gives you:

-A straight answer on whether you have a case — no cost, no obligation
+- A straight answer on whether you have a case — no cost, no obligation

-Clarity on your timeline under California law before the statute of limitations closes
+- Clarity on your timeline under California law before the statute of limitations closes

-Guidance on what to do next, even if the accident happened months ago
+- Guidance on what to do next, even if the accident happened months ago

 Free consultation.
 No fees unless we recover.
 We can come to you.